Metrics: defining and joining tables¶

 system.information_schema.referential_constraints(the FK declarations themselves), andsystem.information_schema.key_column_usage(the column-pair mapping for each FK).

-Both queries are parameterised — DataHub does not interpolate raw catalog / schema / table names into SQL.
-The endpoint is gated on the same insights.manage role as the rest of the catalog discovery surface.
+Both code paths use parameterised SQL — Datahub does not interpolate raw catalog / schema / table names into SQL.
+The endpoints are gated on the same insights.manage role as the rest of the catalog discovery surface.

 - Generates one